-Vacant Land - When a loan is made to purchase vacant land, and none of the proceeds of the loan will be used to construct a covered residential structure, the loan is exempt from RESPA oversight.
+When a loan is made to purchase vacant land, and none of the proceeds of the loan will be used to construct a covered residential structure, the loan is exempt from RESPA oversight.

 This is another case of the relative experience and knowledge of the participants in the transaction.
 If a developer is buying the land to subdivide it, they have their subdivision plans, one or more attorneys to deal with the local laws and zoning, and construction people ready to advise in order to get the work of laying in streets and utilities.

-Large Land Tracts - Land tracts of 25 or more acres, whether there is a residence or not, are not covered.
+Land tracts of 25 or more acres, whether there is a residence or not, are not covered.
 The previous section applies here, but now we can throw in land purchased for a ranch or farm where a residence will also be constructed or is already present.
 The buyer is likely an experienced rancher or farmer, often adding to their adjacent ranch or farm.
 There is less need for oversight to protect their interests due to their knowledge of how the land will be used.

-Certain Loan Assumptions - When a loan is assumed, and the lender has no rights to approve future persons for the assumption, then the loan is not covered.
+When a loan is assumed, and the lender has no rights to approve future persons for the assumption, then the loan is not covered.
 There aren't many residential assumable loans anymore, but VA loans are a notable exception.

-Construction Only Loans - Unless a loan is made as a construction-to-permanent loan, it is not covered.
+Unless a loan is made as a construction-to-permanent loan, it is not covered.
 Often custom homes are to be built and the land is used as collateral for a temporary construction loan to get the home built.
 When the loan will be paid off and a new permanent mortgage initiated, RESPA isn't involved.
 However, if the loan is a construction-to-permanent loan in one package, it is subject to RESPA.

-Governments - As is usually the case with laws, the government exempted itself and state governments.
+As is usually the case with laws, the government exempted itself and state governments.
 We won't get into whether the government is any smarter than we are, but they always exempt themselves from stuff like this.